-Why did you decide to do an aircraft maintenance engineer apprenticeship?
+Why did you decide to do an Aircraft Maintenance Engineering Apprenticeship?

-I had a choice of going to college or going for an apprenticeship right out of secondary school.
-I applied for both but decided on the apprenticeship because I felt it was a quicker more secure route to a career.
+I had a choice of going to college or going for an Apprenticeship right out of secondary school.
+I applied for both but decided on the Apprenticeship because I felt it was a quicker and more secure route to a career.

 Were you always interested in aviation?

 To be honest, not really.
 I thought planes were cool but I had no interest in watching them or studying them.
 Since I’ve started working with planes however I’ve become slowly more interested on the intricacies of how they work.

 What do you like about the Apprenticeship training provided by Atlantic Aviation Group?